 If you would like to be alerted when new experimental results are posted, please like the Essential Oil Experiments Facebook Page that I made.
 I'll post on there anytime I put new results up here.

 If you are new to my website, let me tell you a little about myself.
 My name is Annie Pryor.
 I have a Ph.D. in biochemistry from The Ohio State University.
 After a few years working in a research lab, I "retired" to be a stay-at-home mom.
 When my first baby got a terrible stomach virus that required a trip to the ER, I decided to research the subject and created this website dedicated to reducing the prevalence of the stomach "flu" in the world.
-I still get a hankering to do experiments now and then.
-I've tested hand sanitizers, produce washing techniques, cleaning products, laundry, Norwex cloths, lunch box coldness and even sunlight.
-I don't as of yet use essential oils myself, and I don't sell essential oils.
-I am not an oil expert, and I always thought they probably didn't do anything (until getting these experimental results).
-I also happen to be the inventor of the useful drying rack.
+My 3 little kids keep me busy, but I still get a hankering to do experiments now and then.
+I've tested cleaning products, hand sanitizers, produce washing techniques, essential oils, Norwex Cloths, SteriPens, laundry, lunch box coldness, the Phone Soap, sponges, and even sunlight.
+I also happen to be the inventor of a really useful drying rack.
 I invented it because I needed a convenient place next to the kitchen sink to hang baby bibs up to dry between meals.
 It is also perfect for drying sports water bottles, dish cloths, food-storage bags, cleaning cloths and many other items.
 I have a shorter drying rack (12.5 inches tall) and a taller 15 inch rack.
-The Mommy Genius® Drying Racks are manufactured in the USA and is available on Amazon.
-If you would like to be informed when new experimental results are posted, please like my facebook page.
+The Mommy Genius® Drying Racks are manufactured in the USA and are available on Amazon.
+If you would like to be informed when new experimental results are posted, please like my Facebook page.

 My research is not supported or affiliated with ANY of the essential oil companies.
 In fact, they are all pretty mad that I am doing it.
 The FDA would like you to all know that Essential Oils are not allowed to claim that they treat or cure any diseases or conditions.
 I am in no way implying that essential oils "Stop the Stomach Flu" because that is the name of my website.
 I do not use or sell essential oils.
 I am not a medical doctor and nothing I say should be taken as medical advice.
 Always follow the manufacturers directions when using essential oils, cleaners, hand sanitizers, and any other product in the world.
 And don't let children play with plastic bags or get near the hot stove.
 Got it?